KevinNovak/Linguini/README.md

 ### General References (REF)

-General references are defined in a language file using double curly braces with a `REF:` prefix like so: `{{REF:refCategory.refItem}}`, and are used to point to an item in the `"refs"` section of the language file.
+General references are defined in a language file using double curly braces with a `REF:` prefix like so: `{{REF:myCategory.myItem}}`, and are used to point to an item in the `"refs"` section of the language file.

 Here is an example: